Graph Neural Networks as the Copula Mundi between Logic and Machine Learning: A Roadmap

 page BibTeX_logo.png

-Roberta Calegari, Giovanni Ciatto, Enrico Denti, Andrea Omicini, Giovanni Sartor (eds.)
+Roberta Calegari, Giovanni Ciatto, Enrico Denti, Andrea Omicini, Giovanni Sartor (a cura di)

 CEUR Workshop Proceedings (AI*IA Series) 2963